 Practical exercises and simulations

 Given that the all of the TLOs for contract planning are at the relatively low cognitive level of understanding in Bloom’s Taxonomy, Candace and Victor determine that they can be demonstrated using a basic examination method.
 In particular, Candace and Victor agree that a subjective written assessment will be the most efficient method for measuring performance on each of these TLOs.
 In making this determination, they contrast this method with other possible methods.
 On one hand, they both agree that objective written assessment items – such as multiple choice, true/false, and fill-in-the-blank – tend to be too basic for learners to adequately demonstrate conceptual and procedural understanding.
-On the other hand, while more elaborate methods of assessment, such as case studies and practical exercises, can assess understanding on some level, they tend to be more effective at measuring higher level cognitive functions, such as application, analysis, and evaluation.
+On the other hand, while more elaborate methods of assessment, such as case studies and practical exercises, can assess understanding on some level, they tend to be more effective at measuring higher-level cognitive functions, such as application, analysis, and evaluation.

 In particular, Candace and Victor determine that the following objectives lend themselves to essay assignments, in which the learners will demonstrate their understanding of the lesson they have completed by developing thorough written explanations of the concepts covered in that lesson: